multimodal-team/Data-analytics/README.md

 Provide some useful tools for analizing data from charlearn NLP.

 ### 12.13 Update bugs
-Superisedly Found the acc is 0.2.
-Well, Original data was wrong.
-Cause csv misunderstanded the filename which prefix is '-' as a format.
-When I did combine operations, it throw away 50 above datas.
+The testing acc is 0.2, which means original data was wrong.
+After debuging I found csv misunderstanded the filename which prefix is '-' as a format.
+When did combine operations, it throw away 50 above datas.

 ### Raw data
 Raw data which combined everything incuding 'VideoName', 'Labels', 'context'.